ae.files

 Returns:

-formatted string to display progress of currently running transfer.
+formatted string to display the progress of the currently running transfer.

 read_file_text(file_path, encoding=None, error_handling='ignore')[source]

-returning content of the text file specified by file_path argument as string.
+returning content of the text file specified by file_path argument as string, while suppressing exceptions.

 Parameters: